Blog

 Released in September 2024, the third entry focused on refinement:

-• four larger open-world maps (suburban park, coastal run, desert strip, night city)
+• Four larger open-world maps: suburban park, coastal run, desert strip, and night city

 • “Wheelie Coins” boosters that nudge free-to-play monetization without pay-walling bikes